Blood Glucose Monitoring (Pediatric)

 Avoid squeezing the finger excessively, which can force plasma from the tissue into the drop of blood and cause an inaccurate result.

-Rationale: The alcohol used earlier to disinfect the skin may have contaminated the first droplet of blood, diluting its glucose level, so using the first droplet for testing may provide a less accurate result than using the second droplet.
+Rationale: The alcohol used earlier to disinfect the skin may have contaminated the first droplet of blood, diluting its glucose level, so using the first droplet for testing may provide a less accurate result than using the second droplet.4 Newer meters do not require the first drop to be wiped away.
+However, in an emergency, this difference may not be clinically relevant.4

 Always follow the manufacturer’s instructions because all meters are slightly different.

 Ensure that a sufficient sample is on the test strip to obtain accurate results.
 The sample must be tested immediately to avoid clotting or glycolysis, which affects the accuracy of the results.

 Do not use an adhesive bandage if the patient is likely to insert fingers into the mouth because of the risk of ingestion or choking.
 Apply firm pressure until the bleeding stops.

 Consider drawing blood for glucose to be analyzed by the laboratory if the results are abnormal.